alexanderalipoyo/AI-Driven-Audio-Sanitization/README.md

 # AI-Driven Video Sanitization

-AI-Driven Video Sanitization is a Vite + React frontend with a FastAPI backend for detecting profane words in audio or video, generating word-level timestamps with OpenAI Whisper, and producing a sanitized output file with censored audio.
+AI-Driven Video Sanitization is a Vite + React frontend with a FastAPI backend for detecting profane words in audio or video, generating word-level timestamps with Whisper, and exporting sanitized media with censored audio.

+It supports both local file uploads and remote media import through supported URLs.

-## What it does
+## Features

 - Upload local audio or video files for processing
+- Import media from supported URLs with `yt-dlp`
-- Transcribe media with Whisper using word timestamps
+- Transcribe speech with Whisper and word-level timestamps
-- Match profane words against the local multilingual profanity CSV library
+- Match detected words against multilingual profanity CSV dictionaries
-- Generate a word safety report and profanity analytics dashboard
+- Generate a word safety report and profanity analytics
-- Preview uncensored and censored media in the UI
+- Preview both original and sanitized media in the app
-- Download the sanitized output in the selected output format
+- Export sanitized video or audio-only output
+- Choose built-in censor behaviors such as `beep`, `silence`, or `faaa`
-- Browse supported profanity languages directly from the app
+- Browse supported profanity dictionaries from the UI
+- Clear completed jobs from both the queue and backend storage

 ## Tech stack

 - Frontend: Vite, React, TypeScript, Tailwind CSS, Radix UI
 - Backend: FastAPI, Uvicorn
-- Speech recognition: OpenAI Whisper
+- Speech recognition: Whisper
-- Media processing: FFmpeg, pydub, MoviePy
+- Media processing: FFmpeg, pydub
+- Remote downloads: yt-dlp

 ## Project structure